dnschneid/crouton/README.md

 something that is fulfilled by a target, install that target when you make the chroot and you'll have an easier time.
 Don't worry if you forget to include a target; you can always update the chroot later and add it.
-You can see the list of available targets by running `sh -e ~/Downloads/crouton -t help`.
+You can see the list of available targets by running `sh ~/Downloads/crouton -t help`.

 Once you've set up your chroot, you can easily enter it using the newly-installed `enter-chroot` command, or one of the target-specific